actions/importer-labs/jenkins/valet-audit-lab.md

 - 42% pipelines were partially successful.
 This means that Valet knew how to map all the constructs of the Jenkins pipeline but there may be a plugin that was referenced that Valet wasn't able to automatically map to a Github Actions equivalent.

-- 1% of these pipelines are unsupported.
+- 1% of these pipelines were unsupported.
 This means that the pipeline type is fundamentally unsupported by Valet.
 This is most likely a Jenkins scripted pipeline.

 - 0% of these fail altogether.
 If there were any pipelines that would fall under this category, that would mean that those pipelines were misconfigured or there was an issue with Valet.